 Use the default confirmation sheet.
 When someone initiates an in-app purchase, the system displays a confirmation sheet to avoid accidental purchases.
 Don’t attempt to modify or replicate this sheet.

 For marketing and business guidance, see In-App Purchase, Offering Subscriptions, and Promoting Your In-App Purchases.
-For developer guidance, see StoreKit > In-App Purchase and In-App Purchase Programming Guide.
+For developer guidance, see StoreKit > In-App Purchase.
 For information about what you can and can’t sell in your app, including in-app purchase usage requirements and restrictions, see App Store Review Guidelines.